j-berg-au/BOUNDLESS/content/Character Creation/Mages/Mage Talents.md

 *Prerequisite: Tier III, [[Conduit]], [[Mage Talents#Dual Domain|Dual Domain]]*
 Select an additional **Magical Domain**, gaining its **Spells** and feature.
 ## Narrative Talents
-- Familiar for Invoker & Savant
 ### Tier I
 ##### Flight
-You have learnt the magic required to grant yourself flight.
-You may spend **2 Stress** to gain the ability to fly for the rest of the scene.
+You have learnt the magic required to grant an individual the ability to fly.
+You may spend **2 Stress** to give yourself or someone you touch the ability to fly for the rest of the scene.
+##### Telekinesis
+You may spend **2 Stress** to telekinetically move an object you can see within a short distance.

+At Tier I, the maximum weight you may move is roughly that of a person.
+At Tier II, this becomes roughly the weight of horse and cart.
+At Tier III, this becomes the weight of a small building.
 ### Tier II
 ### Tier III